DocSchlock/KeyDecomposer/README.md

+## INSTALLATION

+Don't have the module building yet, so to install you can run:
+> pip install .

+in the checked out directory.

+To uninstall, run:
+> pip uninstall keydecomposer

 ## Purpose
 This script provides a way to idenfify the smallest unique column set in a pandas dataframe of any size.